 Beth is a long-time member of the RESULTS South Kitsap/Gig Harbor group.
 “We all work together, using our special skills and talents, building relationships of trust and mutual respect, and creating opportunities to advocate and forge a future of well being for all people.”
-Beth is also a board member at RESULTS.

 “What drives me to stay involved with RESULTS is the feasibility of our goals and how working within the system is truly possible and effective.
 A representative democracy will not function without the feedback and engagement of those it represents.”
 Michelle is a member of RESULTS Atlanta.

 Nathaniel is a member of the Kansas State University group.
 He ran into his senator one day at the school gym.
 He recognized Nathaniel from previous RESULTS lobbying meetings and requested another meeting that same day, where Nathaniel and his friends delivered 100+ letters in support of the READ Act (formerly EFA Act).
 The senator went on to pledge his support.

 Natalie is a RESULTS volunteer in Fargo, ND.
 She and two other advocates met with Rep. Cramer about the Reach Every Mother and Child Act.
 They each shared personal stories about the importance of health and nutrition for mothers and children, and were thrilled when he said he would give his co-sponsorship.